trocafone/laika/README.md

 This files will be included in the configuration.
 The only constraint is they only can have `reports`, `connections` and `profiles` field defined.

+You can check the [example configuration file](config.json) for more information.

 ### Profiles

 Profiles are all kind of credentials used for accessing external APIs (like Google Drive).
 You must specify a name and a path to credentials for each profile.
 For example: